allanNAIT/allanNAIT.github.io/anap1525/dfd/dfds.md

 * Name represents the meaning or content of the data that is moving along the flow.
 * Carries only one type of data.
 * Shows direction; an arrowhead indicated the direction the data is traveling.
-* Can diverge -duplicate copies of a packet of data are sent to different parts of the system or a complex packet of data is being split into several more elementary data packets, each being sent to different parts of the system.
+* Can diverge - duplicate copies of a packet of data are sent to different parts of the system or a complex packet of data is being split into several more elementary data packets, each being sent to different parts of the system.
 * Dataflows can converge -several elementary packets of data are joining together to form a more complex, aggregate packet of data.

 ### Data Store